kingfieldmpls/100_days_of_code_R2/log.md

 * Got Postgres setup in Heroku.
 That was a pretty easy process.
 Also got more used to logging, using the bash command line in Heroku, using PSQL in Heroku and just getting shit done.
 * Browsed some more Hacktoberfest info
+* Setup the YNAB reports to run daily

 **Thoughts**